Participant Info

 - Keywords

-- British history, eighteenth century, nineteenth century, twentieth century, history of psychiatry, history of asylums and 'epileptic colonies', history of mental health and illness, history of medicine, Quaker history, First World War medicine, the Friends' Ambulance Unit, police history, history of burns injuries, history of complaining and whistleblowing in medicine, conscientious objection, prison history.
+- British history, eighteenth century, nineteenth century, twentieth century, history of medicine, mental health, psychiatry, and first responders, Quaker history, First World War medicine, the Friends' Ambulance Unit, police history, history of burns injuries, history of cancer, history of complaining and whistleblowing in medicine, conscientious objection, prison history.

 - Availability